github/choosealicense.com/CONTRIBUTING.md

 ## Adding new licenses

-Choosealicense.com is intended to demystifying license choices, not present all of them.
-As such, there are seveal requirements for a license to be listed on the site:
+Choosealicense.com is intended to demystify license choices, not present all of them.
+As such, there are several requirements for a license to be listed on the site:

 1. The license must have [an SPDX identifier](https://spdx.org/licenses/).
-If you're license isn't register with SPDX, please [request that it be added](https://spdx.org/spdx-license-list/request-new-license-or-exception).
+If your license isn't registered with SPDX, please [request that it be added](https://spdx.org/spdx-license-list/request-new-license-or-exception).
 2. The license must be listed on one of the following approved lists of licenses:
   * [List of OSI approved licenses](https://opensource.org/licenses/alphabetical)
   * [GNU's list of free licenses](https://www.gnu.org/licenses/license-list.en.html) (*note: the license must be listed in one of thre three "free" categories*)